kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

 Accessing the API using Swagger
 Accessing the API using Swagger

-- Click [here](https://minisass.org.com/swagger/), to redirect to the swagger.
 - Click [here](https://minisass.org/swagger/), to redirect to the swagger.

     [![Swagger Site](./img/3rd-party-api-access-22.png)](./img/3rd-party-api-access-22.png)